 - Research local events: Look up the dates and times when you can expect to hear fireworks at your house.
 While you can’t always completely anticipate fireworks events, being prepared for the ones that are scheduled can ensure that you’re ready to help your cat through them.

-- Just before the fireworks start, consider putting your cat in the quietest area of the house, as long as it’s an area that he’s familiar with.
+- Place them in a safe spot: Just before the fireworks start, consider putting your cat in the quietest area of the house, as long as it’s an area that he’s familiar with.
 This space will often be the basement.
 You can play some soft music or turn on some fans or an air conditioner to help drown out the noise of the fireworks.
 This is also the time to put on your cat’s ThunderShirt if you’ll be using one.

-- Some cats may seek you out for comfort when they’re scared, but it’s also likely that your cat will simply try to hide.
+- Give your cat hiding spots: Some cats may seek you out for comfort when they’re scared, but it’s also likely that your cat will simply try to hide.
 Provide your cat with some safe hiding spots, like areas under furniture or cat beds and blankets that he can climb into.

-- Keep your family celebration quiet or move the party to a room where you won’t disturb your cat.
+- Don’t make too much unnecessary noise: Keep your family celebration quiet or move the party to a room where you won’t disturb your cat.